napari/napari.github.io/fundamentals/image.md

 The larger contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap.
 All values of image data larger than this value will also get mapped to this color.

-For example you are looking at an image that has values between 0 and 100 with a standard `gray` colormap, and you set the contrast limits to `(20, 75)`.
+For example, you are looking at an image that has values between 0 and 100 with a standard `gray` colormap, and you set the contrast limits to `(20, 75)`.
 Then all the pixels with values less than 20 will get mapped to black, the color corresponding to 0 in the colormap, and all pixels with values greater than 75 will get mapped to white, the color corresponding to 1 in the colormap.
 All other pixel values between 20 and 75 will get linearly mapped onto the range of colors between black and white.

-In napari you can set the contrast limits when creating an `Image` layer or on an existing layer using the `contrast_limits` keyword argument or property respectively.
+In napari you can set the contrast limits when creating an `Image` layer or on an existing layer using the `contrast_limits` keyword argument or property, respectively.

 ```python
 viewer = napari.view_image(data.moon(), name='moon')